gradio-app/gradio/guides/03_building-with-blocks/03_state-in-blocks.md

 You can think of `gr.State` as an invisible Component that can store any kind of value.
 Here, `cart` is not visible in the frontend but is used for calculations.

 The `.change` listener for a state variable triggers after any event listener changes the value of a state variable.
 If the state variable holds a sequence (like a list, set, or dict), a change is triggered if any of the elements inside change.
-If it holds an object or primitive, a change is triggered if the hash of the stored value changes.
+If it holds an object or primitive, a change is triggered if the **hash** of the  value changes.
+So if you define a custom class and create a `gr.State` variable that is an instance of that class, make sure that the the class includes a sensible `__hash__` implementation.

-The value of the State variable is cleared when the user refreshes the page.
-State is stored on the server for 60 minutes after the user closes the tab.
+The value of a session State variable is cleared when the user refreshes the page.
+The value is stored on in the app backend for 60 minutes after the user closes the tab (this can be configured by the `delete_cache` parameter in `gr.Blocks`).

 Learn more about `State` in the [docs](https://gradio.app/docs/gradio/state).